sambanova/ai-starter-kit/README.md

 SAMBASTUDIO_API_KEY="89abcdef-0123-4567-89ab-cdef01234567"
 ```

-## Update API information for SambaNova Embeddings model (optional).
+## Setting your embedding models

+Currently, you can set your embedding models on SambaStudio or CPU.

+### Use SambaStudio (Option 1)

-You can use SambaStudio embedding models endpoint instead of using default in cpu HugginFace embeddings to increase inference speed, follow [this guide](https://docs.sambanova.ai/sambastudio/latest/e5-large.html#_deploy_an_e5_large_v2_endpoint) to deploy your SambaStudio embedding model
+You can use SambaStudio embedding model endpoints instead of the CPU-based HugginFace embeddings to increase inference speed.
+Please follow [this guide](https://docs.sambanova.ai/sambastudio/latest/e5-large.html#_deploy_an_e5_large_v2_endpoint) to deploy your SambaStudio embedding model.

 Update API information for the SambaNova embedding endpoint.
-These are represented as configurable variables in the environment variables file in the root repo directory **`sn-ai-starter-kit/.env`**.
+These are represented as configurable variables in the environment variables file in `ai-starter-kit/.env`:

-- Create the .env file `ai-starter-kit/.env` if not exist.
+- Create the .env file at `ai-starter-kit/.env` if not exist.
 - Set your SambaStudio variables.
 For example, an endpoint with the URL
 `"https://api-stage.sambanova.net/api/predict/generic/12345678-9abc-def0-1234-56789abcdef0/456789ab-cdef-0123-4567-89abcdef0123"`
-would be entered in the env file (with no spaces) as:
+is entered in the `.env` file as:

 ``` bash
 SAMBASTUDIO_EMBEDDINGS_BASE_URL="https://api-stage.sambanova.net"